Kanboard Documentation

 For each HTTP request:

-2. Execute all providers that implements PreAuthenticationProviderInterface
+2. Execute all providers that implement PreAuthenticationProviderInterface.

-4. If the end-user wants to use OAuth2, the selected provider will be executed
+4. If the end-user wants to use OAuth2, the selected provider will be executed.

-5. After a successful authentication, the last registered PostAuthenticationProviderInterface will be used
+5. After a successful authentication, the last registered PostAuthenticationProviderInterface will be used.

-6. Synchronize user information if necessary
+6. Synchronize user information if necessary.

 This workflow is managed by the class Kanboard\Core\Security\AuthenticationManager.